 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-When I first started out grilling, I’ll be honest, I had absolutely no idea what the differences were between a T-bone vs Porterhouse steak.
-And even now that I have some experience, I can certainly appreciate how easy they are to confuse with each other.
+When I first started out grilling, I had no idea what the differences were between a T-bone and a Porterhouse steak.
+And even now that I have some experience, I can certainly appreciate how easy the two tasty steak cuts are to confuse with each other.

 After all, both cuts of meat feature a “T” shaped bone – and both are incredibly delicious cuts of meat!
 And as we’re about to go over, they are extremely similar as well.